- Home

 Loss of desire

-- treatment side effects such as feeling tired and sick
+- treatment side effects, such as feeling tired and sick

-Adjusting to changes in sex drive can be emotionally and physically challenging for people with cancer and their partners.
-If you feel you need further support or ideas on how to help your relationship get through this stressful time, consider talking to a counsellor, sexual health physician or sex therapist.
-Speak to your doctor or call Cancer Council 13 11 20 for contacts in your local area.
+If you feel you need more support or ideas on how to help your relationship during this stressful time, talk to a counsellor, sexual health physician or sex therapist.
+Speak to your doctor for contacts in your local area or call Cancer Council 13 11 20.

 Tips for when your libido is low